Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       #### Objectives

-      Throughout my time at Vitsoe my brief was broadly unchanged, improving online sales.
-The 621 table was the first product I was asked to look at.
-This meant the UX process I went through here was the most comprehensive, and would inform my later work on their other products.
+      The 621 table was the first product I was asked to look at in terms of improving online sales.

+      This meant the UX process I went through here was the most comprehensive, and would go on to inform later work on other products.
     headerimage: /img/brief-_-problem.png
   - body_html: " "
     heading: Research